How a Diesel Generator Works – Your Easy Guide in 2026

 The power can be transmitted if the wire is connected in a complete circuit.

-Alternators include two primary parts, a stator and a rotator.
+Alternators include two primary parts, a stator and a rotor.

 The stator contains copper coils wound into the alternator’s outer casing.

-The rotator also has wire coils wrapped around an iron core, but unlike the stator, it is attached to the engine crankshaft, so it rotates with the engine.
+The rotor also has wire coils wrapped around an iron core, but unlike the stator, it is attached to the engine crankshaft, so it rotates with the engine.

 When voltage passes through the rotator coils, it creates an electromagnetic field.

-As the rotator spins, its magnetic field cuts across the stator’s conductive wire and generates voltage.
+As the rotor spins, its magnetic field cuts across the stator’s conductive wire, generating voltage.

-Because the magnetic field builds and subsides, voltage fluctuates between positive and negative peaks, which is known as alternating current.
+Because the magnetic field builds and subsides, the voltage fluctuates between positive and negative peaks, producing alternating current.

 The stronger the field, the higher the peaks.

-Ideally, voltage levels should consistently provide constant power when under load.
+Ideally, voltage levels should provide consistent power under load.

-To do so, an automatic voltage regulator or AVR adjusts the magnetic fields as needed.
+To do so, an automatic voltage regulator (AVR) adjusts the magnetic fields as needed.

-During heavy power demands, the voltage decreases, causing the AVR to increase the magnetic field.
+During high power demand, the voltage decreases, prompting the AVR to increase the magnetic field.

 Conversely, when power demands are low, the AVR tempers the field.